grantsrb/advanced_lane_lines/README.md

 #### 1. Provide an example of a distortion-corrected image.

 The following is an image with distortion correction.
-The correction is not very noticeable.
+The correction is not very noticeable, but there all the same.
 ![alt text][image1b]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 51 through 61 in `filters.py`).
-Here's an example of my output for this step.
+I first converted the images to HLS and isolated the saturation because this gave the best lane image.

 Converted to HLS and take only saturation.
 ![alt text][image3]

+I then used sobel gradient detection in the x direction, a combined sobel gradient in multiple directions, and the original saturation pixels to generate a binary image (thresholding steps at lines 51 through 61 in `filters.py`).
+Here's an example of my output for this step.

 Multiple gradient thresholding techniques.
 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `change_persp()`, which is defined in lines 89 through 93 in the file `calibration.py` and used for the first time in the 5th code cell of the [IPython](./advanced_lane_finder.ipynb) notebook.
-The `change_persp()` function takes as inputs an image and a transform matrix.
+The code for my perspective transform includes a function called `change_persp()`, which is defined in lines 89 through 93 in the file `calibration.py`.
+It is used for the first time in the 5th code cell of the [IPython](./advanced_lane_finder.ipynb) notebook.
+The `change_persp()` function takes in an image and a transform matrix and returns a bird's eye view of the lane.

-The transform matrix is calculated from the function `get_transform` defined in lines 79-87 also in `calibration.py`.
+The transform matrix used in `change_persp()` is calculated from the function `get_transform` defined in lines 79-87 in `calibration.py`.
 I chose the hardcode the source points for calculating the transform matrix, but the destination points are based off of the optional parameter `offset`.
 They are defined in the following manner:

 ```python
 src_pts = np.float32([[277,680],[555,475],[727,474],[1049,680]])